cyberlibrarian/cyberlibrarian.github.io/_posts/2023-03-26-importing-crowdstrike-events-into-splunk.md

 - KV_MODE: json
 - SEDCMD-rename-raw: s/"_raw"/"orig_raw"/
 - SEDCMD-rename-time: s/"_time"/"orig_time"/

+What do these settings do?

+### Event Breaks

+This is the the part that really matters.
+When you export search results from CrowdStrike Event search, the JSON includes a "wrapper" around the results that I want to remove.
+You can import this very simply without my changes by setting "Indexed Extractions" to JSON.
+But you will get the prefix "result." in from every field name.

+To remove that we treat the JSON "wrapper" as a Line Breaker.
+That leaves us with just the search "result" fields and preserves the same field names we use in CrowdStrike.

+`(\}?[\r\n]*\{"preview":false(,"offset":\d+)?,"result":)`

+We are removing `{"preview":false,"offset":2,"result":` from every record.
+Sometimes "offset" is not present.
+And the `\}[\r\n]*` handles the very end of every record.

+We have to specify "KV_MODE=json" in order to allow the JSON fields to be parse out at search time.
+We have to sacrifice index-time field extraction, but I find that acceptable given I don't need to load a lot of data usually.

+### Timestamp

+There are multiple timestamps in our exported JSON but we want the one called "timestamp" in BSD/Unix format.
+In Splunk that is *%O%.

+### Renaming conflicting fields
+But this

 Note for Splunk datasource developers: Setting "INDEXED_EXTRACTION=json" will give you fields that start with "result." and while that is workable, I prefer not to have that.